rfeinman/pytorch-minimize/README.md

 In addition, the [SciPy benchmark](https://github.com/rfeinman/pytorch-minimize/blob/master/examples/scipy_benchmark.py) provides a comparison of pytorch-minimize solvers to their analogous solvers from the `scipy.optimize` library.
 For those transitioning from scipy, this script will help get a feel for the design of the current library.
 Unlike scipy, jacobian and hessian functions need not be provided to pytorch-minimize solvers, and numerical approximations are never used.

+For constrained optimization, the [adversarial examples tutorial](https://github.com/rfeinman/pytorch-minimize/blob/master/examples/constrained_optimization_adversarial_examples.ipynb) demonstrates how to use the trust-region constrained routine to generate an optimal adversarial perturbation given a constraint on the perturbation norm.